roycecorp/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## QA Instructions, Screenshots, Recordings

-_Please replace this line with instructions on how to test your changes, a note on the devices and browsers this has been tested on, as well as any relevant images for UI changes._
+_Instructions on how to test your changes, as well as any relevant images for UI changes._

 ## [Optional] Are there any post deployment tasks we need to perform?